molathotisaiteja1267-ctrl/patient-triage-ai/README.md

 COMPLETED
 ```

-This provides staff with a real-time operational view of patients waiting for attention.
+This gives emergency department staff an operational view of patients currently waiting for attention.

 ---

-# 8. Patient Records
+# 9. Patient Records

-PatientTriage.ai maintains a longitudinal patient profile instead of treating every visit as a separate record.
+PatientTriage.ai maintains a longitudinal patient profile rather than treating every visit as a separate record.

 A patient profile can contain: